As far as I can tell, Indonesian people have very different beauty standards than people in the western hemisphere.

 It was a huge disappointment because I was obsessed with straight hair!

-Few years later, I found my ‘treasure’, a flat iron!
+A few years later, I found my ‘treasure’, a flat iron!
 Hallelujah for flat irons, thus my long love affair with them began.
 I was working in my first job by that time so I began ironing my hair every single day.
-My flat iron became a must device.
+My flat-iron became a must device.

 Although I rebelled against the other ‘typical beauty standards’ such as white skin, I love, love, love being tanned.
 Also, the small waist thing?
 I would have rather become a fit healthy woman than skinny and unhealthy.
 In an Indonesian society that thinks women are not supposed to have muscles, I strongly rebelled against it.